top of page

 img1436-2.webp

-EXPERTS IN THE PRODUCTION OF MANNA AND MANNA FROM FRUCTOSE
+EXPERTS IN THE PRODUCTION OF MANNA AND MANNITE FROM FRUCTOSE

-In Sicily, on the Madonie Mountains, manna is obtained by cutting the trunk of the Fraxinus Ornus and appears as a whitish substance with a sweet taste rich in inulin (a substance similar to starch).
-The manna, in its various qualities, is collected in the summer season by ash farmers and then spread out in the sun to dry.
+In Sicily , in the Madonie mountains, manna is obtained by carving into the trunk of the Fraxinus ornus tree.
+It appears as a whitish, sweet-tasting substance rich in inulin, a natural substance similar to starch.
+Manna, in its various qualities, is harvested during the summer by ash growers and then dried in the sun using traditional techniques.

 manna-2.webp